handecavsi/Python-Module/README.md

 # Python-Module

-General Python commands are shared in this repo.
+General Python commands and BlockProject about nobel prize are shared in this repo.